Non-Convex Optimization with Spectral Radius Regularization: Additional Experiment Details

-For the chest X-ray data, we compared performance on two similar data sets, CheXpert \citep{CheXpert} and MIMIC-CXR \citep{MIMIC-CXR}.
-For this comparison, we only considered the six conditions common to the three data sets: atelectasis, cardiomegaly, consolidation, edema, pneumonia, and pneumothorax.
-Additionally, we ignored any uncertain labels in the CheXpert and MIMIC-CXR classes.
-We kept the assigned training and validation data sets separate for each data set, as there appeared to be differences in labeling.
-Particularly, the CheXpert validation set appears to be fully labeled, while the training set contains uncertain and missing labels.
-While these are labeled "training" and "validation" sets, we solely used them as test sets.
-MIMIC-CXR contains 2,732 validation and 369,188 training images.
-CheXpert contains 234 validation and 223,415 training images.
+For the chest X-ray data, we compare performance on two similar data sets, CheXpert \citep{CheXpert} and MIMIC-CXR \citep{MIMIC-CXR}.
+For this comparison, we only consider the six conditions common to the three data sets: atelectasis, cardiomegaly, consolidation, edema, pneumonia, and pneumothorax.
+Additionally, we ignore any uncertain labels in the CheXpert and MIMIC-CXR classes.
+We keep the assigned training and validation data sets separate for each data set, as there appear to be differences in labeling.
+Particularly, the CheXpert validation set is fully labeled, while the training set contains uncertain and missing labels.
+While these are labeled "training" and "validation" sets, we solely use them as test sets.
+CheXpert contains 234 validation and 223,415 training images from Stanford Hospital, taken between 2002 and 2017.
+MIMIC-CXR contains 2,732 validation and 369,188 training images from Beth Israel Deaconess Medical Center, taken between the years 2011 and 2016.

+We measure the spectral radius $\rho$ of each model on the full training set.
+We use $\varepsilon=10^{-3}$ and a maximum of 1,000 power iterations, except for the chest X-ray models, where we use $\varepsilon=0.1$ and a maximum of 100 power iterations.
+These values allow the algorithm to find an accurate eigenvalue within a reasonable run time.